For Tuyet, Katrina, KaSandra, and Luc

 “Whatever.
 The point is he’s Father Quinn, get it?”

-“Are you implying that the girl’s last words for for the priest?
+“Are you implying that the girl’s last words were meant for the priest?
 Speculation Whitey.”

 “I know, I’m just saying for now.
 Anyway, continuing, FACT the baby’s birth certificate does not identify a father.”